-Between January and May 2023, the Indiana Community Action Poverty Institute created and fielded a client survey using SurveyMonkey for CASI.
-The client survey consisted of 53 questions that were reviewed by CASI staff and revised according to their needs.
-The survey link was sent by email to clients of CASI in April of 2023 and was active until May 2023.
+Between January and May 2023, the Indiana Community Action Poverty Institute created and conducted both client and community partners surveys using SurveyMonkey for Hoosier Uplands.
+The client survey consisted of 51 questions that were reviewed by Hoosier Uplands staff and revised according to their needs.
+Surveys were sent by email to clients of Hoosier Uplands in February of 2023 and were active until April 2023.
 The survey consisted of multiple choice and open-ended questions.
-Two hundred thirty-four clients completed the survey over this time.
+One hundred eighty-eight clients completed the survey over this time.
+The community partner survey consisted of 24 multiple choice and open-ended questions.
+It was opened and closed in May of 2023, and completed by 66 participants.

 During the data analysis process, incomplete surveys were filtered out and not included in the findings.
 The completeness of the survey was determined by participants finishing the entire survey, not answering every question.
 Due to respondents not having to answer all the questions, some tables will not include all participants.
 The survey team utilized SurveyMonkey analysis software to analyze multiple choice survey questions.
-Open-ended survey questions were exported to Excel for further analysis.
+Open-ended survey questions where numbers were exported to Excel for further analysis, and some responses that allowed participants to write in written responses were coded for themes using NVIVO software.